ncssar/sartopo_python/docs/source/index.rst

    # get a dict of all map lists (for joe@domain.com)
    sts.getAllMapLists()

-   # get the title of a map
+   # get the title of a map (assuming joe@domain.com has access to the map)
    sts.getMapTitle('A1B2C')

    # get the list of titles of group accounts of which joe@domain.com is a member